BoE's Haldane says consumer spending has come back at a 'real pace' -Daily Mail | Health

-Bank of England Chief Economist Andy Haldane said consumer spending has come back at a "real pace" in the UK as coronavirus-related restrictions were loosened last week and Christmas shoppers returned to high streets.
+Bank of England Chief Economist Andy Haldane said consumer spending in Britain has come back at a "real pace", according to a British newspaper.

-"Households have shown unbelievable resilience," Haldane said in an interview with Daily Mail published on Monday.
+His comments to the Daily Mail come after the British parliament approved a system of regional COVID-19 restrictions for England last week, replacing a month-long stricter national lockdown.
+Haldane told the newspaper that people had accumulated around 100 billion pounds ($134.33 billion)in "excess savings" during lockdowns and are already beginning to spend that.

+"Consumer spending has come back at a real pace," Haldane was quoted as saying.
+"People are using their involuntarily-accumulated savings on a new house or a new car... there are plenty of those savings still to be used."

 - READ MORE ON: